Unified theory of magnetization temperature dependence in ferrimagnets: Mean-field approximation for YIG

 \subsection{Temperature dependence of the spin-wave spectra}

-All expressions for the frequencies analysed in Appendix\,\ref{A4} are derived using the Holshtein-Primakoff representation, which is valid for the temperature $T=0$.
-To apply them in the intermediate temperature range, especially near the Curie temperature, one must account for the temperature dependence of all 20 spin-wave spectra branches $\omega_j (\bm k)$.
+All expressions for the frequencies analyzed in Appendix\,\ref{E} are derived using the Holshtein-Primakoff representation, which is valid for the temperature $T=0$~K. To apply them in the intermediate temperature range, especially near the Curie temperature, one must account for the temperature dependence of all 20 spin-wave spectra branches $\omega_j (\bm k)$.
 A relatively straightforward and simple approach to solve this problem can be derived from the simplest version of the Green's function splitting, as suggested by Tyablikov\,\cite{Tyablikov1967}.
 In this method, all analytical expressions for $\omega_j (\bm k)$ are multiplied by the factor $\overline S^{ z} (T)/ \overline S^{ z} (0)$, which equals unity as $T\to 0$ and vanishes when $T\to T_{ _{\rm C}} $.

 This result can be understood from a physical perspective, at least for small $a\,k \ll 1$ and relatively small temperatures $T \ll T_{_{\rm C}}$.
 Under these conditions, the main contribution to the reduction of $\overline S^{z}_{\rm }(T)$ comes from the rapid spin waves with $a\,k \sim 1$.
-This allows us to average the problem over fast motions, and to consider slow spin waves with $a\,k \ll 1$, at least in the limit $T \to 0$.
+This allows us to average the problem over fast motions, and to consider slow spin waves with $a\,k \ll 1$, at least in the limit $T \to 0$~K. Therefore, the classical Holstein-Primakoff representation, which is valid at $T=0$~K, should be replaced by its temperature-modified version for non-zero temperatures.
+In this modification, $ S$ is replaced by $ S_z(T) $.
+When this modified version of the Holstein-Primakoff representation is directly substituted into the exchange Hamiltonian, it reveals that the quadratic terms involving $ a $ and $ a^\dag $ are proportional to $\overline S^z(T) $ multiplied by a linear combination of the exchange integrals.
+This indicates that the same structure — $ \overline S^z(T)$ multiplied by the exchange integrals — will govern the magnon frequencies in ferromagnets and ferrimagnets, including YIG.
+For instance, the expression for the frequency $\omega(k)$ in Eq.\eqref{Tc} below becomes $ \omega(k,T) = \overline S^z(T) (J_0 - J_k) $.
+This result is consistent with Eq.\eqref{T-dep}.